-- an official reclassification of both land use and zoning districts to produce an appropriate, acceptable land use pattern, whereby each land use composition is complementary and is not detrimental to the next; - systematic removal of substandard and dilapidated structures within the area; - rehabilitation of both owner and renter occupied single family structures in areas experiencing stable, low density residential conditions; - consideration for planned open space, in the form of small scale neighborhood parks; - improved, planned off-street parking; - scattered street development and improvements within the area, accompanied with storm sewer, curbing, street lighting and sidewalk improvements; - public assemblage of land to allow for both planned multi-family residential and commercial development; - increased density development for residential areas;
+- \ an official reclassification of both land use and zoning districts to produce an appropriate, acceptable land use pattern, whereby each land use composition is complementary and is not detrimental to the next; - systematic removal of substandard and dilapidated structures within the area; - rehabilitation of both owner and renter occupied single family structures in areas experiencing stable, low density residential conditions; - consideration for planned open space, in the form of small scale neighborhood parks; - improved, planned off-street parking; - scattered street development and improvements within the area, accompanied with storm sewer, curbing, street lighting and sidewalk improvements; - public assemblage of land to allow for both planned multi-family residential and commercial development; - increased density development for residential areas;

-- consideration for screening and/or buffering of commercial areas from residential uses; - improved planned streetscapes within the area; and - code enforcement program for the clean up of areas in violation and detrimental to the health, safety and general welfare of the community.
+- consideration for screening and/or buffering of commercial areas from residential uses; - improved planned streetscapes within the area; and - code enforcement program for the clean up of areas in violation and detrimental to the health, safety and general welfare of the community. - public assemblage of the Union Pacific Rail Line proposed for abandonment for the development of passive recreation uses.